Chronic Wasting Disease

 - CWD is a fatal brain disease of whitetailed deer, mule deer, caribou, moose, and elk.
 It is similar to mad cow disease which occurs in cattle.

-- CWD occurs in wild deer populations in 23 U.S. states and two Canadian provinces, and has been detected in states as close as Pennsylvania and New York.
-New York has not had a positive case in over a decade, however.
+- CWD occurs in wild deer populations in 24 U.S. states and 2 Canadian provinces, and has been detected in states as close as Pennsylvania and New York.

 - CWD has not yet been recorded as being transmissible to people.
-However, a human variant of the disease does exist.
+However, a similar disease does exist in humans.

 - CWD can persist in the environment outside of a host for many years.